webman-php/webman-manual/resource/doc/en/components/generate_error_code.md

 }
 ```

-### Configuration file
+### Configuration File

-Error codes will be automatically generated incrementally according to the parameters configured below.
-For example, if system_number = 201, and start_min_number = 10000, the first generated error code will be -20110001.
+The error codes will be automatically generated based on the following configuration parameters.
+For example, if the system_number is 201 and the start_min_number is 10000, the first generated error code will be -20110001.

 - File path: ./config/error_code.php